gstanden/orabuntu-lxc/README.md

 Step 10

 If using the optional SCST Linux SAN fully-automated deployer which is found in "/opt/olxc/home/scst-files" (absolute path may differ based on location of the original Orabuntu-LXC install stage) AFTER Orabuntu-LXC deployment has finished, then first run "/opt/olxc/home/scst-files/create-scst.sh"  and then when that completes successfully, use the following command to expose local host SCST Linux SAN LUNs to any given container on that SAME host.
+This would for example when creating an LXD containerized database such as an Oracle database using ASM that required storage LUNs.
 An example command is shown below.

 ```
 lxc config device add ora84d10 asm disk source=/dev/lxc_luns path=/dev/lxc_luns